-A survey method for egg mass sampling to forecast defoliation severity can be found in the Defoliator Management Guidebook.
+A survey method for egg mass sampling to forecast defoliation severity can be found in the Defoliator Management Guidebook27.
+Additional information can be found on the government website28.
 There is currently no operational control treatment for this defoliator.
 The biological control agent Btk will work but is not yet registered for this insect.
 As seen in 2001 on Haida Gwaii, thinned stands may be subject to greater mortality, due to greater exposure of the upper crown.
 Therefore, post-thinning density targets should allow for this in areas at risk of budworm defoliation.

-- Nealis, V.G., R. Turnquist, and R. Garbutt.
+Nealis, V.G., R. Turnquist, and R. Garbutt.
 2004.
 Defoliation of juvenile western hemlock by western blackheaded budworm in Pacific coastal forests.
-Forest Ecology and Management 198: 291-301. - Koot, H.P.
+Forest Ecology and Management 198: 291-301.

+Koot, H.P.
 1994.
 Western Blackheaded Budworm.
 Forest Pest Leaflet #24.
-Canadian Forest Service, Pacific Forestry Centre, Victoria. - Wood, P.M. and D.G.
+Canadian Forest Service, Pacific Forestry Centre, Victoria.

+Wood, P.M. and D.G.
 Heppner.
 1986.
 Blackheaded budworm in the Vancouver Forest Region: 1985/86 situation report.
 Forest Service Internal Report PM-V-8.
 BC Ministry of Forests.